 Here’s our list of celestial events you’ll be able to see during the month of November.
-It will be an exciting month for viewing stunning planets, multiple meteor showers, and a full Moon.
+It will be an exciting month for viewing stunning planets, multiple meteor showers, a partial lunar eclipse, and the full Beaver Moon.
 Be sure to bookmark this page and refer to it all month long!

 Take note that we sometimes will use angular degrees to define the separation between two objects, such as (for example) a bright planet and the Moon.
 Keep in mind that the width of your clenched fist, held at arm’s length, measures roughly 10°.

 When we speak of magnitude, we are referring to the brightness of an object, the lower the figure of magnitude, the brighter the object.
 The brightest stars are zero and first magnitude.
 Under a dark, clear sky, the faintest objects that you can see with just your eyes are fifth or sixth magnitude.
 Objects with negative magnitudes are the brightest.
 Sirius, the brightest star, is -1.4.
 Venus can get as bright as -4.8.
 A full Moon is -12.7 and the Sun is a blindingly bright -26.7!

 All times are listed in Eastern Time for the Northern Hemisphere.